 • Increasingly the course will be developed using a virtual learning environment (WebCT) now provided by the college.
 This will initially enable lecture notes and handout material to be available electronically, provide space for discussion and question boards.
-Subsequently this will permit whole modules to be delivered on-line so that some of the course can be undertaken as distance-learning.

 How Will You Be Assessed?